The 4 Best Dog Nappies Australia: Tested & Evaluated 2023

 Huge thumbs up from us!

-We love the clever colour changing technology the diaper uses to let you know that it’s time for a change.
+We love the clever colour changing technology the nappy uses to let you know that it’s time for a change.
 The nappy is patterned with musical notes and paw prints.
 The paw prints gradually fade from the base of the absorbent part as the moisture builds up inside.
 When the paw prints have completely disappeared, you know it’s time for a change.
 I guess it saves you from sniffing your puppy’s bum periodically to see if a change is needed!

 Onto male nappies now.
 The Luxja range is perfect for male dogs who leak every now and again.